 - WiFi Shield 101

 Arduino Compatible Boards

 - STM32 Nucleo Development Boards

 - Netduino Plus 2

-An Arduino board is great for converting your mini project ideas as well as industrial based projects into reality in less time and more efficiently.
-As it is Open Source, people from around the world share their programming codes on their official forums for various projects and you can use them to build projects one on your own.
+An Arduino board is great for converting your mini-project ideas as well as industrial-based projects into reality in less time and more efficiently.
+As it is Open Source, people from around the world share their programming codes on their official forums for various projects and you can use them to build projects on your own.

 You can check the list of Arduino-based electronics projects and Ideas

 You can also visit Arduino’s official website.

 The article was first published on 6 May 2017 and recently updated on 30 November 2022.